CE Trainings for mental health professionals

 Why this training

-Ethics that clients can feel.
+Ethics that clients and clinicians can feel.

 You’ll practice, not just listen.